Part 4 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 Being in business is one thing.
 Getting into the right business is another.
 As I once heard, “Getting into something is much easier than getting out of something.”

 Setting up a business is a process that, in most cases, requires a lot of time and money.
 On top of that, you have no guarantees.
 So why go through the struggle and end up in a business that’s not for you?

-It’s best to do something you enjoy doing, and here’s my reasoning: When you do what you enjoy and a lot of problems occur, you won’t get discouraged easily.
-Now let’s say you’re in a business just for the money.
-Then, when problems occur, your first reaction is to look for an exit rather than a solution.
-Your mind starts to wonder what else you could do to replace the income.
+It’s best to do something you enjoy doing, and here’s my reasoning: When you do what you enjoy, and a lot of problems occur, you won’t get discouraged easily.
+Now let’s say you’re in business just for the money.
+Then, when problems arise, your first reaction is to look for an exit rather than a solution.
+Your mind starts to wonder what else could you do to replace the income.

 You think, “How can I get out of this business?”
 When you’re doing something you enjoy, you find solutions to problems and move on.

 Five Questions to Get You On the Right Track